dragoonDorise/pegasus-rp2-metadata/README.md

 Drag and drop the **roms** folder to the root folder.

-Drag and drop the **switchOS theme** inside of the pegasus-frontend
+Drag and drop the **switchOS theme** inside of the pegasus-frontend folder

 #### Using FTP